EanKeen/word-finder/README.md

 $ java src.Control
 ```
 ### About the Shell Script
-* `./run.sh -rem` removes all .class files from src directory is at least one is present
+* `./run.sh -rem` removes all .class files from src directory if at least one is present
 * `./run.sh -com` compiles all .class files in the src directory, if all .class files are present.
 If not, will alert user that not all .class files are present
 *  `./run.sh -run` runs the program
-* `./run.sh` performs all of the above operations
+* `./run.sh` performs all of the above operations, in order